Factbox: China develops an appetite for German technology firms

 Weichei Power 000338SZ took a 25 percent stake in German forklift truck maker Kion in 2012.
 After Kion's initial public offering in 2013, Weichei gradually increased its stake.
 Its 38 percent shareholding is today worth 1.8 billion euros.

-(Reporting by Alexander Huebner; Writing by Georgina Prodhan; Editing by Maria Sheahan)
+(Reporting by Alexander Huebner; Writing by Georgina Prodhan; Editing by Keith Weir)